ember-template-lint/ember-template-lint/docs/rule/require-valid-alt-text.md

 Add alternative text to all embedded `<object>` elements using either inner text, setting the `title` prop, or using the `aria-label` or `aria-labelledby` props.

+Note, the `title` prop is generally less reliable than the alternatives.
+Some screen readers will not read this value aloud, leaving no description of the non-text content.

 This rule **forbids** the following:

 ```hbs